getjavelin/documentation/docs/javelin-core/model-scan.md

 Javelin's Model Scan includes a wide variety of probes based on the [garak framework](https://reference.garak.ai/en/latest/probes.html), including:

 #### Security & Jailbreak
+Tests that attempt to bypass model safeguards and security measures:
-- DAN (Do Anything Now) variants
+- DAN (Do Anything Now) variants: Probes that test if the model can be tricked into ignoring its safety constraints
-- Visual jailbreak attempts
+- Visual jailbreak attempts: Tests using ASCII art or unicode to bypass filters
-- Encoding-based attacks
+- Encoding-based attacks: Attempts to hide malicious content using various text encodings
-- Latent injection tests
+- Latent injection tests: Subtle attempts to influence model behavior
-- Prompt injection attacks
+- Prompt injection attacks: Tests for unauthorized prompt modifications

 #### Content & Safety
+Probes that check the model's handling of inappropriate or harmful content:
-- Real toxicity prompts
+- Real toxicity prompts: Tests using real-world examples of toxic content
-- Discriminatory content
+- Discriminatory content: Checks for bias and discrimination handling
-- Sexual content
+- Sexual content: Tests boundaries of NSFW content filtering
-- Profanity
+- Profanity: Evaluates handling of explicit language
-- Bullying detection
+- Bullying detection: Tests response to harassment scenarios
-- Identity attacks
+- Identity attacks: Probes targeting demographic-based harassment
-- Threats
+- Threats: Evaluates response to threatening language

 #### Technical Vulnerabilities
+Tests focusing on technical exploitation attempts:
-- XSS (Cross-site scripting)
+- XSS (Cross-site scripting): Tests for code injection vulnerabilities
-- Package hallucination
+- Package hallucination: Checks for generation of fake software packages
-- File format manipulation
+- File format manipulation: Tests handling of various file formats
-- Malware generation attempts
+- Malware generation attempts: Probes for code that could be malicious
-- Suffix-based attacks
+- Suffix-based attacks: Tests using file extensions and technical suffixes

 #### Data Quality
+Probes that assess the model's output reliability:
-- Misleading content
+- Misleading content: Tests for generation of false information
-- Divergence tests
+- Divergence tests: Checks for output consistency
-- Information hazards
+- Information hazards: Tests handling of dangerous information
-- Controversial topics
+- Controversial topics: Evaluates response to sensitive subjects
-- Factual assertions
+- Factual assertions: Checks accuracy of factual statements

 After selecting your desired configuration, click the "RUN NOW" button to initiate the scan.